mitmproxy/mitmproxy/docs/pathod/intro.rst

 .. _pathoc:

 pathoc
 ------

 Pathoc is a perverse HTTP daemon designed to let you craft almost any conceivable HTTP request, including ones that creatively violate the standards.
-HTTP requests are specified using a :ref:`small, terse language <language>`, which pathod shares with its server-side twin pathod.
+HTTP requests are specified using a :ref:`small, terse language <language>`, which pathoc shares with its server-side twin :ref:`pathod`.
 To view pathoc's complete range of options, use the command-line help:

 >>> pathoc --help